What Is Geofencing And How Does It Work?….Location Based Software

 • deliver location-based marketing data for research purposes

 As another source and according to Techopedia, geofencing is described as “A technology that defines a virtual boundary around a real-world geographical area.”
-While Wikipedia defines it as “Virtual perimeter for a real-world geographic area.”
+Wikipedia defines it as a “Virtual perimeter for a real-world geographic area.”
 It’s not some complicated programming language or complex development tool.

 How Geofencing Truly Works?

-A geofence is commonly defined within the code of the mobile application, especially since users of the smart phone devices need to opt-in to the location services on their devices for the geofencing to work (pick up the mobile device ID via GPS, Cellular, or Wifi networks).
+A geofence is commonly defined within the code of the mobile application, especially since users of smartphone devices need to opt-in to the location services on their devices for the geofencing to work (pick up the mobile device ID via GPS, Cellular or Wifi networks).
 If you go to a concert venue, you might have a mobile app you can download that will deliver information about the event regardless of whether those event attendees are inside of your virtual fence or not.
 Or, a retailer might draw a geofence around its outlets to trigger mobile alerts for customers who have downloaded the retailer’s mobile app.
 In these cases, a geofence that is managed by the retailer is programmed into the app, and users can opt to decline location access for the app.

-A geofence can also be set up by end-users using geofencing capabilities in their mobile apps.
+A geofence can also be set up by end-users using geofencing capabilities in their smartphone apps.
 These apps, such as iOS Reminders, allow you to choose an address or location where you want to trigger a specific alert or push notification.
-This is called an “if this, then that” command, where an app is programmed to trigger an action based off another action.
+This is called an “if this, then that” command, where an app is programmed to trigger an action based on another action.
 For example, “If I’m five feet from my front door, turn on my lights.”
 Or you might ask a reminder app to send you an alert once you reach a specific location.

 Different Uses & Applications of Geofencing

 • Law Enforcement – Law enforcement is using geofencing to track people who may have committed a crime.
 It does require law enforcement to issue a warrant to a judge.
-These warrants compel a technology company (so far, only Google) to disclose anonymized location records for any devices in a certain area during a specified time period..
+These warrants compel a technology company (so far, only Google) to disclose anonymized location records for any devices in a certain area during a specified time period.
 Some say this is in violation of the 4th amendment, but the area is still grey for now.

-• Tracking Spouses – We are seeing people who may not fully trust their spouse implement geofencing by placing and installing tracking technology on their spouses smart phones and even vehicle to track their location and their physical behavior.
+• Tracking Spouses – We are seeing people who may not fully trust their spouse implement geofencing by placing and installing tracking technology on their spouse’s smartphones and even vehicle to track their location and their physical behavior.

 • Lighting (via Smart Outlets or Bulbs)